 Other information decoded from the Beacon Message as determined by the servicing MCC.
-Could include such information as Cospas-Sarsat type approval certificate (TAC) number, resolution of the encoded position data, or data according to national assignment.
+Could include such information as Cospas-Sarsat type approval certificate (TAC) number, resolution of the GNSS position data, or data according to national assignment.
 If the TAC number is provided, it shall be preceded by "TAC".
 Note that the TAC number is provided for SGBs as part of User Class of Beacon (MF #51).

+For FGBs:

-For FGBs, when encoded position data is present, the degree of uncertainty (i.e., the maximum possible difference between the GNSS position processed by the beacon and the encoded position transmitted in the SIT 185 message) may be provided by the following:
+When GNSS position data is present, the degree of uncertainty (i.e., the maximum possible difference between the GNSS position processed by the beacon and the GNSS position transmitted in the SIT 185 message) shall be provided as follows:

-For user location protocol beacons when location data is present in PDF-2 enter "ENCODED POSITION UNCERTAINTY PLUS-MINUS 2 MINUTES OF LATITUDE AND LONGITUDE".
+For user location protocol beacons when location data is present in PDF-2 enter:

+- "GNSS POSITION UNCERTAINTY PLUS-MINUS 2 MINUTES OF LATITUDE AND LONGITUDE".

-For Return Link Service (RLS) location protocol beacons when location data is present in PDF-2 enter "ENCODED POSITION UNCERTAINTY PLUS-MINUS 2 SECONDS OF LATITUDE AND LONGITUDE".
+For Standard, National, Return Link Service (RLS) and ELT(DT) location protocol beacons when location data is present in PDF-2 enter:

+- "GNSS POSITION UNCERTAINTY PLUS-MINUS 2 SECONDS OF LATITUDE AND LONGITUDE".

-For standard location protocol beacons when location data is present in PDF-1 and missing in PDF-2 enter "ENCODED POSITION UNCERTAINTY PLUS-MINUS 30 MINUTES OF LATITUDE AND LONGITUDE".
+For standard location protocol beacons when location data is present in PDF-1 and missing in PDF-2 enter:

+- "GNSS POSITION UNCERTAINTY PLUS-MINUS 30 MINUTES OF LATITUDE AND LONGITUDE".

-For national location protocol beacons when location data is present in PDF-1 and missing in PDF-2 enter "ENCODED POSITION UNCERTAINTY PLUS-MINUS 4 MINUTES OF LATITUDE AND LONGITUDE".
+For national location protocol beacons when location data is present in PDF-1 and missing in PDF-2 enter:

+- "GNSS POSITION UNCERTAINTY PLUS-MINUS 4 MINUTES OF LATITUDE AND LONGITUDE".

-For RLS location protocol beacons when location data is present in PDF-1 and missing in PDF-2 enter "ENCODED POSITION UNCERTAINTY PLUS-MINUS 15 MINUTES OF LATITUDE AND LONGITUDE".
+For RLS and ELT(DT) location protocol beacons when location data is present in PDF-1 and missing in PDF-2 enter:

+- "GNSS POSITION UNCERTAINTY PLUS-MINUS 15 MINUTES OF LATITUDE AND LONGITUDE".